Firm Production and Costs

 When average total cost is plotted against the quantity of output, it forms a concave curve where the ATC is steep when only a few units are produced, then continually declines as the fixed costs are spread over more and more units of production.
 At some point, the ATC reaches a minimum, sometimes called the efficient scale since it corresponds to the output that can be produced for the lowest average cost.
 At the minimum efficient scale, ATC equals marginal cost.
 Thereafter, marginal cost continually increases, which also increases average total costs, since the cost of producing an additional unit more than offsets the decline in average fixed costs.
 Therefore, the marginal cost curve always intersects the ATC curve at its minimum.

 For instance, suppose that the average of 3 numbers is 5.
 If you add another number that is less than 5, then the average will decline; if the number is larger, then the average will increase.
 Likewise for average total costs and marginal costs.
-Since the marginal cost is the cost of an additional unit of output, ATC will continually decline as long as the marginal cost is less than the ATC; ATC starts to increase when the marginal cost exceeds the ATC.
+Since the marginal cost is the cost of an additional unit of output, ATC will continually decline while the marginal cost is less than the ATC; ATC increases when the marginal cost exceeds the ATC.
 When ATC is graphed with the marginal cost, then the marginal cost curve crosses the ATC curve when the marginal cost = ATC, as can be seen in the diagram below, which is based on the following table:

 Diagram showing average total cost, average fixed costs, average variable costs, and marginal cost for a hypothetical firm producing widgets.